Gender in youth sports in the United States: Participation rates in youth sports by gender

 Left: A U.S. high school girls' water polo team (with their male coaches in background) posing with their trophy.
 Right" A U.S. university girl practising a difficult gymnastics manoeuvre under the watchful eyes of her coach.

-In the United States, 8 million 3rd–12th grade girls and 13 million boys play sports Women's Sports Foundation (2011): ERIC.
-Web.
-26 Oct.
-2013.
+In the United States, 54.1% of children 6-17 years of age participate in sports.
+Of that, the participation rate of boys (56.1%) is higher then that of girls (52.0%).
 There are more boys participating in sports than girls in urban and suburban areas.
 Studies on third to fifth grade children found that in urban areas 59% of girls participated in sport compared to the 80% of boys who participated.
-In suburban areas, 81% of girls compared to 89% of boys involved in youth sports, while in rural areas 73% of girls participated compared to 69% of boys (Sabo, 2008).
+In suburban areas, 81% of girls compared to 89% of boys involved in youth sports, while in rural areas 73% of girls participated compared to 69% of boys.
 Gender equality for younger children was better in rural and suburban areas than in urban areas.
 Young urban girls, especially, have a narrower window of opportunity for becoming involved with sports than their male counterparts and girls from suburban and rural communities.
-1 in 4 ninth-to 12th-grade urban girls have never participated in organized or team sports, compared to about 1 in 6 urban boys (Sabo and Veliz, 2008).
+1 in 4 9^{th} to 12^{th} grade urban girls have never participated in organized or team sports, compared to about 1 in 6 urban boys.